-Cleansing is the first and the most important part of any skincare routine and cleansing itself is a pretty easy and straightforward process.
-But choosing the right cleanser is the hard part here.
-With the overwhelming number of choices, navigating through the many different types of cleansers and finding the perfect fit for your skincare routine can be daunting.
+Cleansing is no doubt the most important part of any skincare routine and it is pretty easy and straightforward process.
+However choosing the right cleanser is the hardest part.
+With the overwhelming number of choices, navigating through different types of cleansers and finding the perfect fit for your skincare routine can be daunting.

-But to avoid potential breakouts, clogging, dehydration, sensitivity and skin conditions, you should put in the time and effort to pick a cleanser suitable for your skin type.
-We know it’s difficult to do so, hence why Beauty Insider decided to list down 11 different types of cleansers to help you choose the best one for your skin type.
+But to avoid potential breakouts, clogging, dehydration, sensitivity and skin conditions, you should put in the time and effort to pick a cleanser that are suitable for your skin type.
+We know it’s difficult to do so, hence why Beauty Insider decided to list down 11 different types of cleansers to help you choose the best one, according to your skin type.

 - How To Pick The Best Cleanser For Yourself?